Aspie96/blog/content/posts/free-speech.md

 Behaviours such as fraud, dealing in [child pornography](https://www.justice.gov/criminal-ceos/citizens-guide-us-federal-law-child-pornography), credible threats of illegal violence and defamation do not fall within the scope of free speech.

-Artistic and literary works of authorship, including software, are covered by copyright according to the [Berne Convention](https://www.wipo.int/treaties/en/ip/berne/).
+Artistic and literary works of authorship, including software, are covered by copyright (or "author's rights") according to the [Berne Convention](https://www.wipo.int/treaties/en/ip/berne/).
 However, this only applies to the works themselves and [does not extend to ideas](https://www.copyright.gov/title17/92chap1.html#102).
 Limitations to exclusive rights exist in the [US](https://www.copyright.gov/title17/92chap1.html#107) and the [EU](http://data.europa.eu/eli/dir/2019/790/oj) and they help to preserve freedom of speech.

 [Digital rights management](https://www.eff.org/issues/drm) is the employment of technology to restrict the use of copyrighted digital assets.
-With some exceptions, circumventing DRM technology is illegal, although technically possible.
+With some exceptions, circumventing DRM systems is illegal, although technically possible.
 Distributing technology, including software, intended to circumvent DRM is also illegal, thereby restricting freedom of expression through computer code.

 ### In the United States